Imago

 ADVERTISEMENT

 After the upsetting performance last week, fans cried for a change.
 Trey Wallace of OutKick wrote.
 “It’s been fun covering Sam Pittman, but Arkansas looks lost, and apathy is going to set in for those fans,” he wrote on X. “This is Ugly.”
+Meanwhile, as the dust settles in Fayetteville, Bobby Petrino has stepped up as the interim head coach.

 Bobby Petrino as the interim head coach

-Bobby Petrino, in addition to taking up the head coaching duties, has further expressed interest in taking the head coach position officially.
+Bobby Petrino, in addition to taking up the head coaching duties, has further expressed interest in taking the head coaching position officially.
 “Bobby Petrino has demonstrated a track record of winning at Arkansas, and we hope he can bring the team together and lead them to finish the season strong.
 We will be cheering Bobby and the Razorbacks on!”
 Gov. Sarah Sanders said.

 ADVERTISEMENT

 He continued.
 “The goal for our football program is to be highly competitive within the Southeastern Conference and compete for a national championship,” the Athletic Director added after Pittman was fired.
 In the meantime, Yurachek is on a hunt for the new face of the Arkansas head coach.
-SMU’s Rhett Lashlee’s name has popped up on the feeds,
+SMU’s Rhett Lashlee’s name has popped up on the feeds.

 ADVERTISEMENT